All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 6. Tingling or Numbness

-Paresthesia (tingling or numbness in the extremities) is an effect associated with elevated growth hormone levels.
+Paresthesia (tingling or numbness in the extremities) is an effect associated with improved growth hormone levels.
 It occurs because GH can increase fluid in tissues surrounding nerves, causing mild compression .
 This side effect is more common at higher doses and typically resolves with dosage reduction.

 Less Common Side Effects